HyunSeobKim/CHEM-BERT/README.md

 ## Usage for pre-training

-Make directory for saving models.
+Make a directory for saving models.

 After preparing data with SMILES format (e.g. ZINC) and modifying SmilesDataset in data_utils.py, run the pretraining.py or double_pretraining.py.